 The Plan participates in the Deferred Retirement Option Program (DROP) which allows an active member who has met the eligibility for normal retirement to elect to take part in this plan for 36 months and continue to work.
 The monthly pension is calculated as of the date of participation in the DROP.
 At the end of the DROP period the DROP account balance is distributed to the member in a lump sum.
-As of December 31, 2018, there were three members participating in the program with a balance of \$133,350.
+As of December 31, 2020, there were three members participating in the program with a balance of \$491,746, each of the three invested within a Morgan Stanley account within a U.S. Government Money Market Trust.